 College of Medicine

-Dean: John P. Fogarty; Senior Associate Dean for Academic Affairs: Alma Littles; Associate Dean for Continuous Quality Improvement: J. Michael Overton; Associate Dean for Student Affairs and Admissions: Christopher Leadem; Assistant Dean for Student Affairs: Robert Campbell; Assistant Dean for Admissions: Graham Patrick; Associate Dean for Medical Education: TBA; Director of Assessment and Evaluation: Lynn Romrell; Senior Associate Dean for Research and Graduate Programs: Myra M. Hurt; Senior Assistant Dean for the Regional Medical School Campuses: Paul McLeod (Pensacola Campus); Assistant Deans for the Regional Medical School Campuses: Bruce Berg (Sarasota Campus), Luckey Dunn (Daytona Beach Campus), Juliette Lomax-Homier (Fort Pierce Campus), Mark Chaet (Orlando Campus), Sandeep Rahangdale (Tallahassee Campus); Director of Rural Health: Anthony Speights; Director of the Clinical Learning Center: Debra Danforth; Director of the Medical Library: Martin Wood; Executive Director of Outreach and Advising: Thesla Berne-Anderson; Associate Dean for Faculty Development: Gregory Turner; Assistant Dean for Information Management: Wendi Cannon
+Dean: John P. Fogarty; Senior Associate Dean for Academic Affairs: Alma Littles; Associate Dean for Continuous Quality Improvement: J. Michael Overton; Associate Dean for Student Affairs and Admissions: Robert Campbell; Assistant Dean for Student Affairs: Leekemase Gadson; Assistant Dean for Admissions: Eric Laywell; Senior Associate Dean for Research and Graduate Programs: Jeffrey Joyce; Associate Dean for IMS: Anthony Speights; School of Physician Assistance Practice Associate Dean: TBD; Senior Associate Dean for the Regional Medical School Campuses: Paul McLeod (Pensacola Campus); Assistant Deans for the Regional Medical School Campuses: Nicole Bentze (Sarasota Campus), Luckey Dunn (Daytona Beach Campus), Juliette Lomax-Homier (Fort Pierce Campus), Mark Chaet (Orlando Campus), Sandeep Rahangdale (Tallahassee Campus); Director of Rural Health: Kerwyn Flowers; Director of the Clinical Learning Center: Debra Danforth; Director of the Medical Library: Martin Wood; Executive Director of Outreach and Advising: Thesla Berne-Anderson; Associate Dean for Faculty Development: Gregory Turner; Assistant Dean for Information Management: H. Scott Dunn

 The Florida State University College of Medicine, in partnership with local communities, provides a four-year program of study leading to the Doctor of Medicine (MD) degree.
-The College is fully accredited by the Liaison Committee on Medical Education of the Association of American Medical Colleges and the American Medical Association.
+The College is fully accredited by the Liaison Committee on Medical Education (LCME) of the Association of American Medical Colleges and the American Medical Association.
 The MD degree is a requirement for admission to medical residency programs and is a prerequisite for taking the United States Medical Licensing Examination (USMLE) Step 3, and a prerequisite for licensure for the practice of medicine in the United States.
 Steps 1 and 2 of the USMLE are taken during medical school.